-Taiwan's TSMC third-quarter net profit climbs 28 percent; analysts see iPhone 7 boost
+Taiwan's TSMC raises 2016 revenue forecast after third-quarter surge; analysts see iPhone 7 boost

-TAIPEI Taiwan Semiconductor Manufacturing Co's (TSMC) third-quarter net profit jumped 28 percent, hitting a new quarterly record, as analysts said earnings were boosted by sales of chips and processors for Apple Inc's new iPhone 7.
+TAIPEI Taiwan Semiconductor Manufacturing Co (TSMC) raised its forecast for 2016 revenue after setting new profit and sales records in the third quarter, as analysts said it was riding high on supplying parts for Apple Inc's new iPhone 7.

+The world's largest contract chipmaker's bullish forecast comes as anticipation has intensified about how the iPhone 7, launched in early September, has been selling in the wake of Samsung Electronics Co scrapping its rival Galaxy Note 7 smartphone in what could be one of the costliest product safety failures in tech history.

+TSMC, which doesn't disclose details of customer orders, said on Thursday it now expects revenue growth to be 11-12 percent, compared with a previous estimate of a 5-10 percent increase.
+"Demand for high-end smartphones will continue to improve," said co-Chief Executive Officer Mark Liu, speaking at an earnings conference.

-The world's largest contract chipmaker said in a statement on Thursday that July-September net profit climbed to T$96.8 billion ($3.08 billion).
+The upped guidance came after TSMC reported July-September net profit climbed 28 percent to T$96.8 billion ($3.08 billion).
 That beat both the T$95.2 billion mean forecast in a Thomson Reuters/Eikon survey of analysts' forecasts and the previous quarterly record of T$80 billion.

 TSMC's third-quarter revenue rose 23 percent to T$260.4 billion, another quarterly record and also ahead of guidance the firm offered in July.
 Last week TSMC said revenue for the first nine months of the year rose 7.1 percent to T$685.71 billion.

-The strong third-quarter performance means that with three months of the year to go, some analysts expect the firm will be able to beat its guidance for 5-10 percent growth in revenue for the whole of 2016.

 In its statement, TSMC said third-quarter revenue growth "mainly reflected stronger-than-expected smartphone demand", without citing customers for its chips.

-Anticipation has intensified about how the iPhone 7s, launched in early September, have been selling in the wake of the scrapping of a rival smartphone by Samsung Electronics Co in what could be one of the costliest product safety failures in tech history.

 TSMC said last week that revenue for September alone surged 39 percent.

 According to Taiwan-based Fubon Research, TSMC is the sole source for the A10 processor used in the iPhone 7 and also the main foundry source for chips in the smartphone.